L3ad Solutions

 Takeaway

-Before your next piece, write down the exact search phrase you want to rank for.
-Then structure your outline around answering that phrase in the first 100 words.
+Before your next piece, write down the exact search phrase you want to rank for, then structure your outline around answering that phrase in the first 100 words.
 If your opening doesn't address the query directly, rewrite it.
+Topic-first reads well; intent-first ranks.

 seo content vs regular blog content difference